-Sally’s cookie is similar to several recipes out there with one major difference–she doubles the peanut butter (so there’s an 80% peanut butter to flour ratio).
-This cookie falls into the same kind of traditional, dry/crumbly peanut butter category as Brown Eyed Baker, Alice Medrich and Righteous Kitchen.
-However, this one stood out for a slightly airier, looser texture (as if the butter had been better whipped, even though I don’t think there was a significant difference).
+Sally’s cookie is similar to several recipes out there with one major difference–she doubles the peanut butter (so there’s an 160% peanut butter to flour ratio).
+This cookie falls into the same kind of traditional, dry/crumbly cookie category as Brown Eyed Baker, Alice Medrich and Righteous Kitchen.
+However, this one stood out for a slightly airier, looser texture.
+(It was almost as if the butter had been better whipped, though I don’t think that was the case).
 For all the peanut butter in this recipe, the peanut butter flavor was stronger but still not as prominent as I would have liked.

 Tasters praised this cookie for its mix of crunchy edges and soft yet sandy texture.
 Some liked the peanut butter flavor “the subtle peanut flavor would make it easy to eat a few,” “perfect amount of peanut butter flavor.”
 However, others found the texture too powdery and delicate, and wished for a stronger peanut butter flavor.
 I liked that this cookie balanced a few textures rather than being straight up dry and crumbly, but I think overall tasters generally preferred a less crumbly cookie.